cryptohopper/code-samples/README.md

 Get your Cryptohopper account at http://www.cryptohopper.com/ and sign up for a Developers account.
 You can then start creating your own apps.

-# PHP Samples
+# Samples
-Here you will find a PHP sample code to make basic request to our API endpoints.
+Here you will find a PHP and jQuery sample codes to make basic request to our API endpoints.
 To check all of our available endpoints, please look up our API reference in our website's Developers section.